nzp-team/documentation/markdown/mapping/random-perks.md

 If no `spawnflags` are selected, the Entity will [`objerror`](https://web.archive.org/web/20240212193953/https://quakewiki.org/wiki/objerror).

+There will be 64 attempts total to spawn a Perk-A-Cola given the specified `spawnflags`.
+An [`objerror`](https://web.archive.org/web/20240212193953/https://quakewiki.org/wiki/objerror) will be thrown reporting total failure if it can not accomplish this.

 ### Using Extended Perk-A-Cola Abilities

 ![If Deadshot Daiquiri is selected by `perk_random`, the existing Machine will teleport from behind the wall in the desired location.](../res/images/perk_random_repositioning.webp)